Workplace Wellness Programs

 7. Living Wage Certification for Employers.
 A living wage is different from the minimum wage.
 The minimum wage rate is pre-set by the government and is the lowest rate an employer can legally pay for work performed.
 A living wage is calculated based on the real cost of goods and services in Windsor and Essex County and is the minimum amount a person must earn to afford to live and participate in a specific community.
 A living wage takes into consideration basic level of economic security and quality of life for most two-parent families.
 It provides the means to raise children and take part in social and community activities.
 This means that the rate varies from community to community and may change year-to-year.

 The Workplace Wellness email list provides employers with wellness resources that may be of interest to both employers and employees.
-Information about upcoming events, as well as opportunities for your workplaces to participate in various community-based social responsibility opportunities (e.g. Heart and Stroke Big Bike, Blood drives, etc.).
-These resources are designed to support you in delivering workplaces wellness programming, and to assist you in qualifying for the Gord Smith Healthy Workplace and Bike Friendly Workplace Awards.
+Information about upcoming events, as well as opportunities for your workplace to participate in various community-based social responsibility opportunities (e.g. Heart and Stroke Big Bike, Blood drives, etc.), is shared.
+These resources are designed to support you in delivering workplace wellness programming, and to assist you in qualifying for the Gord Smith Healthy Workplace Awards

 The Healthy at Work Webinar Series offers free educational webinars hosted by experts on a variety of health-related topics.
 They are designed to help build employees’ and employers knowledge and skills, and promote health in the workplace and beyond.

 The Windsor and Essex County Living Wage Program was adapted from the previous Pathway to Potential Living Wage Program.
-The purpose of the program is to raise awareness about the true cost of living in Windsor and Essex County, and to advance policies, partnerships, and practices that promote health and wellbeing for our community.
-The program aims to provide education about what al living wage is and why its important.
+The purpose of the program is to raise awareness about the true cost of living in Windsor and Essex County, and to advance policies, partnerships, and practices that promote health and well-being for our community.
+The program aims to provide education about what a living wage is and why it is important.
 It also encourages local employers to become Living Wage Certified.